kriasoft/static-site-starter/README.md

 #### How to Deploy

-If Travis CI is watching this repo, it will deploy the site automatically after the build.
-Otherwise, you may deploy manually by running:
+If Travis CI is watching this repo, it will deploy the site automatically after each commit.
+Otherwise, you may deploy it manually by running:

 ```
 > gulp deploy